ScreenPyHQ/screenpy/docs/module/actors.rst

 to perform the action.
 If the actor
 does not have that ability,
-the actor will raise an |UnableToPerformException|.
+the actor will raise an |UnableToPerformError|.

 Now that our actor has performed an action, they are ready to perform a test.